gamma-opt/book-club/Wolsey2021/Wolsey2021.md

 - **Production planning**: decide how inputs are converted into outputs, taking into account production system characteristics, such as capacities, minimum batches (production planning and cutting problem examples) and time-related relationships (commitment issues, reserves, and ramping times, as in the electricity generation planning example).

 - **Network design**: design an efficient distribution network in terms of delivery capacity.
-Might consider aspects related to distribution capacity, node capacity and perhas combined with some of the above (e.g., suplly chain management problems)
+Might consider aspects related to distribution capacity, node capacity and perhaps combined with some of the above (e.g., supply chain management problems)

 - **Assignment, covering and graph related**: problems that can be structured as a graph in which one wishes to identify structures (assignments between nodes, such as in the kidney exchange program example), set covers (radiation therapy and other coverring problems)